alverena/documentation/user_guide/business_intelligence/business_intelligence_segments.rst

 Columns
 ^^^^^^^

-In the "*Columns*" section, define the set of fields.
+In the **Columns** section, define the set of fields.
 The only goal of this set of fields is to visualise records included in the record.
-Values of the chosen fields will be displayed at the :ref:`View page <user-guide-ui-components-view-pages>` of the Segment.
+Values of the chosen fields will be displayed on the :ref:`view page <user-guide-ui-components-view-pages>` of the Segment.

 |